Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Pullbacks

 \section{Pullbacks}

 In this section, we discuss the composition of the differential operators with pullbacks to a smaller group.
 This construction is similar to the one in \cite[Section 3]{emeasurenondefinite}.
-We further describe the action in terms of Serre-Tate coordinates (which are absent from \cite{emeasurenondefinite}), and then we obtain formulas (in terms of Serre-Tate coordinates) in the case of {\it all} signatures.
+We further describe the action in terms of Serre--Tate coordinates (which are absent from \cite{emeasurenondefinite}), and then we obtain formulas (in terms of Serre--Tate coordinates) in the case of {\it all} signatures.
 (Using $q$-expansions, \cite{emeasurenondefinite} had only obtained formulas when the signature at each archimedean place was one of just two possibilities.)
-This section builds on \cite[Section 6]{CEFMV}, which provides details about pullbacks of automorphic forms in terms of Serre-Tate coordinates.
+This section builds on \cite[Section 6]{CEFMV}, which provides details about pullbacks of automorphic forms in terms of Serre--Tate coordinates.